lgpaula/CineLogUI/README.md

 # CineLogUI

-CineLogUI is a user interface project designed for managing and exploring movie logs efficiently.
+CineLogUI is a user interface project designed for managing and exploring movie logs efficiently that uses [pyScraper](https://github.com/lgpaula/pyScraper) as its backend and database handler.

 ## Features